tanmoysrt/Intellup/README.md

 On a parallel perspective, according to research, an average class 9 student spends 3 hours of his time every day online, most of it is spent in playing games or watching random videos, which in no way contributes to his academic growth.

+Online education had reduced student to student interaction.
+Sitting all day long in front of a laptop attending online lectures had reduced competitiveness among students.
+To succeed in a competitive exam, students need to get a taste for it from childhood.
+Our application helps to build a competitive nature among students which will help them in future.
+Students can battle with other participants throughout the world sitting at their home and prizes that they will get will motivate them.
+It’s human psychology that if we get rewards we perform better.

 ### Solution
 => It’s human physiology that we perform better in groups especially when we are competing with others.
 In today’s world where everything is online students need a platform where they can compete with others to know their true potential and can work to improve it.